PLAN YOUR WHALE WATCHING ADVENTURE

 Did you know the whale watching season in Australia’s South West is one of the longest in the world, spanning from June to December annually?
 Whales head north annually in search of warmer waters to breed and calve, and then head south with their young later in the year.
 We’ve got some really easy advice to help you spot whales during your Winter Down South.
 Ready?

 - Look out to ocean

 It can be that simple.
 There’s about 30,000 humpback, southern right (and sometimes blue) whales that swim past the south west corner of WA annually.
 You’ve just got to sit a while and look out to the horizon to spot them.
 Keep reading below for the best vantage points to see whales from the shore.

 You can increase your chances by being in the right place at the right time.
 The season starts in Albany and Augusta from June to August as the whales head north, then they hug close to the coast around Dunsborough and Busselton as the return south from September to mid-December.

 If you’re after a more intimate experience, there’s several tour companies that run daily tours (weather dependent) during season, allowing you to get up close with these gentle giants of the deep.

 Tours operate out of Augusta from June to mid September, Albany from June to October and Dunsborough or Busselton from mid September to mid December.
 Bookings can be made through a visitor centre.
-Check out the current offers from regional tour operators:

 You don’t have to go far out to sea to see these gigantic mammals and you can often see them frolicking close to the shore.
 The below vantage points will give you the best view.